 - Write long-form articles.
 Search engines and supporters tend to prefer pieces that exceed 1,000 words.
 Longer blog posts allow you to dig into complex subjects, include plenty of visuals, and become an authority in your field.

 - Feature experts.
-Including insights from the other experts in your field adds a human element to your nonprofit and inspires your audience to get involved.
+Including insights from other experts in your field adds a human element to your nonprofit and inspires your audience to get involved.
 You can feature thought leaders through guest posts or interviews.

 - Showcase impact.
 Make your blog engaging and insightful by showing your organization’s impact.
-This will keep donors, volunteers, and supporters invested in the mission and encourage them to heed your calls-to-action.
+This will keep donors, volunteers, and supporters invested in the mission and encourage them to heed your calls to action.

 - Use a multichannel marketing strategy to spread the word.
-We suggest taking a multi-channel marketing approach to promoting your nonprofit blog.
+We suggest taking a multi-channel marketing approach to promote your nonprofit blog.
 Cover all the bases by combining your email, social media, and SEO efforts.

 Best Nonprofit Blogs to Inspire You